EIN 13-3537710

 Program areas at Covenant House New Jersey

 Rights of passage (rop): Covenant House New Jersey's transitional living programs, often referred to as "rights or rop, are where young men and women take their boldest steps toward independence.
 Youth plan to live in rop for 18-24 months, where they tap their potential and plan for the future.
 Here they build basic life skills and financial literacy, participate in educational and vocational programs, seek employment with long-term advancement and career prospects, while working toward moving into their own safe and stable housing.
 Our staff support each young person on their journey toward sustainable independence and a hope-filled future.
-In fiscal year 2022, 90 young people were assisted through transitional living programs.
+In fiscal year 2023, 92 young people were assisted through our rights of passage transitional living programs located in asbury park, atlantic city and newark.

 Who funds Covenant House New Jersey